blake-wilson/chriswellswood.github.io/README.md

     * It will allow the header and posts to reference other articles easily i.e. next or previous
 1. Move page views to modules
 1. Quote formatting
+1. Add link to "Do it right" post static website post

 ### Notes